-You know it or not but inflation is your biggest enemy – rule of 70 will tell you in how many years value of money will be half.
-You just need to divide 70 with rate of inflation so if rate of inflation is 7% – 70/7=10 years.
-So in 10 years your Rs 100 note will be worth Rs 50.
+You know it or not but inflation is your biggest enemy – the rule of 70 will tell you in how many years the value of money will behalf.
+You just need to divide 70 with the rate of inflation so if the rate of inflation is 7% – 70/7=10 years.
+So in 10 years, your Rs 100 note will be worth Rs 50.

 10. Rule 10/5/3

-Some time Rules of thumb will give you false sense of security or wrong guidance – so take them with pinch of salt.
+Sometimes Rules of thumb will give you a false sense of security or wrong guidance – so take them with a pinch of salt.

 This article also got published in Financial Chronicle – Thumb Rules for Smart Financial Planning